 We have specialist knowledge of the broking and insurance intermediary markets and advise on issues of both a contentious and non-contentious nature.
-We have a thorough understanding not only of the legal and regulatory framework in which they operate, and of the commercial pressures applicable to acting as an intermediary in the market, but also of the issues that arise in practice.
+We have a thorough understanding not only of the legal and regulatory framework and of the commercial pressures applicable to acting as an intermediary in the market, but also of the issues that arise in practice.

 In addition, we act for a number of international brokers who place business into the London Market.
 We also assist with the passporting of EU intermediaries to provide insurance to UK consumers.

 As well as being instructed on Commercial, Transactional and Regulatory issues, we have extensive experience of advising on, and handling claims relating to, insurance intermediaries, their principals, their clients, their liquidators and their professional indemnity insurers.

 In addition, we have acted on behalf of:-

 - Insurance and reinsurance brokers in the London market.

 - Managing general agents (“MGAs”), underwriting agents, coverholders and intermediaries holding authority to bind their principals.

 - Third party administrators (“TPAs”) and run-off managers.

 We deal with the full range of professional negligence claims alleged against brokers and other agents, from the smallest claims brought by litigants in person, through to claims of the highest value and complexity involving a number of parties in both a domestic and international context.
 We act for professional indemnity insurers and for brokers or agents themselves in relation defence, coverage and contractual disputes, and in commercial, corporate and regulatory matters.